Rainbow Dace - Cyprinella lutrensis

 Availability:

-Occasional / Seasonal / Specialist temperate import
+Occasional / Specialist temperate import or captive-bred when available

 Image Disclaimer:

 All images are a visual representation of the fish you will receive, made to be as accurate as possible.
-Natural variation in size, colour, pattern and markings can occur between individual fish.
+Natural variation in size, red colour, blue sheen, fin colour, sex, season and markings can occur between individual fish.

 Couldn't load pickup availability